Phrogz/PerfectGRUIndoorSchedule/README.md

 This code was originally written as a one-off investigation, so it's not packaged as nicely as I'd like.
 This repo currently has a few different option files in `options` directory, with specific forbidden rules already baked in.
-To change which of those is used, modify the first line of `evaluate.js`.
+To change which of those is used, modify the `options` variable in `evaluate-config.js`.

 Want 10 teams?
 Want to allow triple headers?
 Teams only play twice a night?
 Time to start coding!
 (Sorry.)